What is Dimensional Accounting and How Can It Help You?

 Sage Intacct also takes this one step further by making sure the dimensions are available in their built-in reporting tool.
 This means the days of needing complex skills in order to write a departmental transaction report are over.

-How can dimensional accounting help you?
+How can dimensional accounting help you with financial reporting

 Dimensional accounting is not only easy to use but it’s a significant time saver at every step of the process—set-up, data entry and reporting.
+It helps optimize your financial reports by providing a more detailed view of how each entity is performing individually and collectively.

 Other dimensional relationship ideas

 You can establish relationships between both standard and user-defined dimensions, opening the doors of possibility wide.
+Dimensions can be used to better understand the balance sheet and track revenue.

 • Assign a single salesperson to a customer